djeada/Statistics-Notes/notes/correlation_and_regression/multiple_regression.md

 ### Remedies

-- **Remove Variables**: Exclude one of the correlated variables.
+- **Remove variables** by excluding one of the correlated variables from the model.
-- **Combine Variables**: Create composite variables.
+- **Combine variables** to create composite or aggregated variables that reduce redundancy.
-- **Regularization**: Use methods like ridge regression.
+- **Regularization** techniques, such as ridge regression, can be applied to handle multicollinearity effectively.

 ## Assumption Diagnostics

 ### Residual Analysis

-- **Plot Residuals vs. Fitted Values**: Check for patterns indicating non-linearity or heteroscedasticity.
+- **Plot residuals vs. fitted values** to check for any patterns that may indicate non-linearity or heteroscedasticity.
-- **Normal Q-Q Plot**: Assess normality of residuals.
+- **Normal Q-Q plot** to assess whether the residuals follow a normal distribution.

 ### Durbin-Watson Test

 Checks for autocorrelation in residuals: